Mixed integer linear optimization formulations for learning optimal binary classification trees: Introduction

-Optimal binary classification decision trees select binary tests to perform at each branching vertex and classes to assign to each leaf vertex to maximize prediction accuracy or minimize misclassification rate.
-However,~\cite{hyafil1976} show building an optimal decision tree is NP-hard.~\citet{bessiere2009} note greedy methods that build large trees perform inferior to methods that find the smallest decision tree.
-Heuristics were first proposed to find approximations of decision trees as computer technology was not advanced enough to efficiently solve exact algorithms of the 1980s.
-Heuristic approaches are often suboptimal and suffer from a number of shortcomings that lead to solutions which need to be augmented in a post-process for better out-of-sample test performance.
-Comparisons of heuristic-based tree models provide useful outlines on which methods to use given specific conditions for selecting attributes, but~\cite{murthy2004} concludes no one heuristic for splitting is superior to the others.
-Recently, optimization solvers such as Gurobi and CPLEX, have become substantially more powerful (speedup factor of 450 billion over a 20 year period) through advancements in hardware, effective use of cutting plane theory, disjunctive programming for branching rules, and improved heuristic methods, as detailed by~\cite{bixby2012}.
-The Gurobi 9.5 update led to 3X faster solution time of non-convex mixed integer quadratically constrained programs compared to the previous release!
-These advancements simultaneously eliminate the practical barrier for implementing Mixed Integer Linear Optimization ($\milo$) formulations to solve NP-hard problems and the prejudice relevant during the inception of exact algorithms for the optimal decision tree problem, as noted by~\cite{bertsimas2017}.
-Those interested in optimal binary decision trees turned to $\milo$ techniques for a number of reasons.
+Decision trees have been employed as tools in various applications including decision making in management science~\citep{magee1964} and solving integer optimization problems in operations research~\citep{land1960} since the 1960s.
+With the emergence of machine learning around 1980,~\citet{breiman1984} applied decision trees to classification and regression problems.
+Due to their interpretability, binary decision trees are employed in a wide range of applications, including but not limited to healthcare~\citep{yoo2020, li2021, albaqami2021}, geological surveying~\citep{balk2000}, cyber-security~\citep{maturana2011, kumar2013}, financial analysis~\citep{delen2013, charlot2014, manogna2021}, and more recently fair decision making~\citep{ntoutsi2019, barata2021, valdivia2021}.
+Nearly all such applications employ decision trees for feature selection of training data and classification/regression of test data resulting in a supervised machine learning method.
+Their interpretability is due to their lack of a \emph{black box} nature and easy to understand branching rules and structure.
+This interpretability is often preferred over higher-accuracy black-box methods.
+Optimal binary classification decision trees select binary tests to perform at each branching vertex and classes to assign to each leaf vertex to maximize prediction accuracy or minimize misclassification rates.~\citet{hyafil1976} show building an optimal decision tree is NP-hard and heuristic algorithms were first proposed to find approximations of decision trees as computer technology was not advanced enough to efficiently solve exact algorithms in the 1980s.
+Comparisons of heuristic tree models provide useful outlines for selecting attributes given specific conditions, but~\citet{murthy2004} concludes no one heuristic for splitting is superior.
+Recently, optimization solvers such as Gurobi and CPLEX, have become substantially more powerful (speedup factor of 450 billion over a 20 year period) through advancements in hardware, effective use of cutting plane theory, disjunctive programming for branching rules, and improved heuristic methods, as detailed by~\citet{bixby2012}.
+These advancements simultaneously eliminate the practical barrier for implementing Mixed Integer Linear Optimization ($\milo$) formulations to solve NP-hard problems and the prejudice relevant during the inception of exact algorithms for the optimal decision tree problem, as noted by~\citet{bertsimas2017}.